zxbucks/T_SQL/README.md

 🔧 T-SQL scripts:
-Include performance tuning, monitoring, automation, T-SQL read/write Excel, and day-to-day SQL Server.
+Include performance tuning, monitoring, automation, T-SQL read/write Excel/csv/json, and daily SQL Server.

 🚀 How to Use:
 Feel free to clone the repository or copy individual scripts.